 In all cases, service via the postal channel should include a signed receipt mechanism (required under Fed.
 R. Civ.
 P. 4).

 Mail service pursuant to the Hague Service Convention is fraught with problems—even when the destination state has not objected to such service.
 American jurisdictions are split regarding propriety of mail service under the Convention.

 Plaintiffs are advised to proceed with caution when employing this channel—and LLS recommends against using this channel for service in Denmark.

 When Denmark signed on to the Treaty, it expressed no opposition to direct service by a judicial officer, official or other competent person.
 However, Danish authorities do not generally recognize service by such persons, so their effect is questionable.

 Denmark objects to direct service by “interested persons”, under the Convention.

-LLS can assist you with international process service in Denmark and can help you understand and meet the translation requirements for a Danish service.
+LLS can assist you with service and can help you understand and meet the requirements for service of process in Denmark.
 Please call 1-800-755-5775 for more information.

 We welcome feedback and suggestions regarding the content contained on this page.
 Send your comments to firstname.lastname@example.org.